-‘Online auction’ of women: ‘Result of dehumanisation of minorities by BJP,’ says Congress
+‘Online auction’ of women: Delhi women’s panel summons police, seeks details of action taken

-This is the second time in a span of a year that an app has been created to harass and insult Muslim women by putting up their pictures in an auction.
+The Delhi Police said it had asked for details from the GitHub platform about the creator of the ‘Bulli Bai’ mobile application.

-Congress leaders on Monday called for strict action against the accused persons who set up an online application that allegedly put up doctored photographs of Muslim women to harass and insult them through an auction.
+The Delhi Commission For Women on Monday asked police officers to appear before it later in the week in the case related to doctored photographs of Muslim women being posted online to harass and insult them through an auction.

+The women’s panel letter to the police said that it had taken suo motu cognisance of the matter. “...the Delhi Commission for Women is appalled to note that no persons have been arrested in the “Sulli Deal” matter by the Delhi Police despite passage of several months,” it read.

+The women’s commission described the lack of action as “a callous attitude of the law enforcement agency”.
+It added that this had “emboldened the culprits and others who are continuing to ‘sell’ women and girls online!”

 This is the second time in a span of a year that such an app has been created.
 In July, an app called “Sulli deals” had posted hundreds of images of Muslim women for “online auction”.
 “Sulli” is a derogatory term used to refer to Muslim women.